niels-slotboom/notes/Submanifolds.typ

 $
   (iota^* g)(X,Y) = g(iota_* X, iota_* Y), quad X,Y in T_p cal(S).
 $<inducedMetricDefnAbstract>
 Let us briefly interpret this, then we move to the coordinate expression which will match the induced metric we derived in @sectionInducedMetric. @inducedMetricDefnAbstract tells us that the the pullback $iota^* g$ is a symmetric bilinear map that simply uses the metric on $cal(M)$ to measure the pushforwards $iota_* X$ and $iota_* Y$.
 Recall, however, that we had previously found $iota_* X$ and $iota_* Y$ to be nothing more than the natural embeddings of $X$ and $Y$ in $T_p cal(M)$.
-So, in essence, the equation states that $(iota^* g)$ simply returns the same value as $g$ would, if $X$ and $Y$ were to be seen as vectors in $T_p cal(M)$, which they can as $T_p cal(S)$ is embedded in it as a subspace.
+So, in essence, the equation states that $(iota^* g)$ simply returns the same value as $g$ would, if $X$ and $Y$ were to be seen as vectors in $T_p cal(M)$, which they can as $T_p cal(S)$ is embedded in it as a subspace by $iota_*$.
 This narrative of "asking the ambient metric what it thinks and reproducing that" is precisely the reasoning we used in @sectionInducedMetric to motivate its definition---but now, we have rediscovered it in a much more general context, in that of pushforwards and pullbacks associated to smooth maps between manifolds.

 Going through the component expressions, we find
 $